hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 radically different forms of intelligent life will be able to do each other's math homework.
 On our journey to alien mathematics, we'll consider functional aspects of sentience, convergent evolution, and the nature of physical reality itself.
+So, tune in at some unknown point in futurity for the next instalment!

 <!-- how reality itself might ground interspecific discourse in the -->
 <!-- same way that cognitive universalism grounds intraspecific -->